scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 ![](.//media/image2.png)

-Select "oData Services" from the right-hand side of the page.
-Please
-    note all the connection types.
+:point_right: Select "oData Services" from the right-hand side of the page.
+Please note all the connection types.

 ![](.//media/image3.png)